ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/readme_EverythingAnywhereAllAtOnce.md

 The group completed tasks for this project as follows:
 * Michael created a user interface that accepted a single latitude/longitude AOI point and created a circle polygon (radius: 25km)
-* Phillip downloaded ICESat-2 time-specific orbit (cycle) KML's from the 'Technical Specs' page (https://icesat-2.gsfc.nasa.gov/science/specs) and converted them to a Geodataframe
+* Philipp downloaded ICESat-2 time-specific orbit (cycle) KML's from the 'Technical Specs' page (https://icesat-2.gsfc.nasa.gov/science/specs) and converted them to a Geodataframe
 * Adrian clipped the orbit Geodataframe using the AOI circle polygon
 * Zachary drew the beam pairs for the clipped ground tracks
 * Shanshan created the interactive map output to display the beam pairs, AOI, and time stamps for the user-input latitude/longitude